labbbirder/KonnectJS/README.md

 ### Konnection & Knode

-KonnectJS has two major concepts, which are 'Konnection' & 'Knode'.
+KonnectJS has two major concepts, which are 'Konnection' & 'Knode' & 'Kontext'.

 'Konnection' is for the same pronounce as 'Connection'(similarly hereinafter).

 'Knode' is for the same pronounce as 'Node'(similarly hereinafter).

+'Kontext' is for the same pronounce as 'Context'(similarly hereinafter).

 The ends of a connection are nodes.
-A node may has lots connections.
+A node generally has lots of connections.
+A connection has some Kontext.
+Application data is treated on a Kontext.

-### Impl
+### Broker

 KonnectJS is only aware of the abstract structure.
 We just tell it what to do when a connection on establish, closed, transfer or error occurs.
-That is to say, the Konnect dont drives itself.
-We should set a event-based driver by calling `setImpl`.
+That is to say, the Konnect dont has network implements itself.
+We should set a event-based driver by calling `setBroker`.

-For the most time, a impl is something like network protocol.
+For the most time, a broker is something like network protocol.
 However, that is not to say that Konnect can only deal with networking using.

-## Features
+## Purpose

 For business coders, the only thing to think about is to defines how the node acts with connection events, such as: